Electrical Transmission Systems Technology

-Students who complete the curriculum requirements receive a Program Certificate.
-Additional coursework may lead to an Associate in Applied Science degree.
+Students who complete the curriculum requirements receive a Program Certificate or an Associate in Applied Science degree.

 Industry forecasts a strong job market for job applicants due to an aging workforce, industry changes and attrition.
 A graduate will find entry-level employment in areas of system operations, system dispatching and reliability coordinators.

 Bismarck State College is recognized by the North American Electric Reliability Corporation as a continuing education provider that adheres to NERC Continuing Education Program criteria.